 Sites have been careful to protect their own legal position in such matters, stating that private information relating to users will only be released to legal authorities operating according to due legal process and the announcement of these court orders therefore legitimates the use of social media information in divorce cases.

-Here at Bonallack and Bishop, that first phone call, and your first 30 minute appointment, face-to-face, or by Zoom, are both FREE.
+Here at specialist family law solicitor Bonallack & Bishop, that first phone call, and your first 30 minute appointment, face-to-face, or by Zoom, are both FREE.
+Or put your mind at rest by calling us now on FREEPHONE 0800 1404544 for FREE initial phone advice, with no strings attached.

 What about cryptocurrencies?